 Off-Campus Community Services Work Study

 This program allows work-study students to work for nonprofit organizations in positions that will directly benefit the community.
 For a position to be considered community service, you must provide services that are designed to improve the quality of life for community residents or solve particular problems related to those residents’ needs.
-The SEO has well over 100 listings each year of nonprofit and public agencies with open positions.
-If you are interested in working for an agency that is not listed, you MUST speak to the Manager of Student Employment first.
+You can access these jobs on Handshake as well.
+If you are interested in working for an agency that is not listed, you must contact the student employment office first.

 America Reads and America Counts